lab1092/blender-manual_ja/manual/3d_interaction/sketching/layers_and_animation.rst

 Copying Sketches
 ================

-It is possible to copy sketches from a layer/layers to other layers in the :guilabel:`Action Editor`, using the "Copy"/"Paste" buttons in the header.
-This works in a similar way as the copy/paste tools for keyframes in the :guilabel:`Action Editor`.
+It is possible to copy sketches from a layer/layers to other layers in the *Action Editor*, using the "Copy"/"Paste" buttons in the header.
+This works in a similar way as the copy/paste tools for keyframes in the *Action Editor*.

 Sketches can also be copied from one screen (or view) to another using these tools.
 It is important to keep in mind that keyframes will only be pasted into selected layers,